Chenpeng Village Primary School stabbing: Perpetrator

-The suspect was initially identified to be Min Yingjun (闵应军 (閔應軍, Mǐn Yìngjūn)); however, later reports identified the perpetrator to be a different man, Min Yongjun (闵拥军 (閔擁軍, Mǐn Yōngjūn)), of the same village as Min Yingjun.
-He is reported to have had a long history of epileptic seizures, and to have been influenced by the 2012 doomsday phenomenon.
+The perpetrator was Min Yongjun (闵拥军 (閔擁軍, Mǐn Yōngjūn)), from Zhoupeng village, also part of Wenshu Township.
+Min had a history of epileptic seizures since 1992, and according to police, the night before the attack, he had severely beaten his parents and his two daughters following an argument after Min's father grounded him after another seizure.
+Min had apparently spent the entire night running a 10-kilometer distance before breaking into a house at random.

+In police custody, Min stated that he committed the stabbing because he felt "doomed" and "hoped to do things to make the world remember him before he died".
+He said he got the idea to attack a school because he remembered reports from spring 2010 about three prominently reported stabbings at kindergartens in China, such as the Shengshui Temple kindergarten attack in Shaanxi.

+Min had been influenced by the 2012 doomsday phenomenon.
 This was allegedly propagated in China by the Eastern Lightning church.
+Min stated that he had been listening to "doomsday preaching" by a local woman affiliated with Eastern Lightning before the attack.

 Legal processes

 In December 2013, Min Yongjun was found guilty of intentional homicide and sentenced to death.
+In November 2015, he was re-sentenced to death with a two-year reprieve.

 Response

 The Guangshan County government established an emergency response team for the incident.
 The coverage of the incident in local media was tightly controlled, with Beijing usually restricting coverage of such sensitive topics to dissuade copycat attacks, and an article in the Financial Times reported a backlash by Chinese citizens due to the lack of coverage of the school stabbings.
-An article in The Associated Press similarly wrote that a possible reason why authorities wanted to restrict the news was to either "prevent encouraging others or to play down the crime to keep blame off the government."
+An article in the Associated Press similarly wrote that a possible reason why authorities wanted to restrict the news was to either "prevent encouraging others or to play down the crime to keep blame off the government".

-Officials detained 52 people for spreading doomsday rumours, such as distributing leaflets.
+Within three days of the attack, officials detained 93 people, including members of Eastern Lightning, for spreading doomsday rumors, such as distributing leaflets that claimed that the sun would no longer shine and a power outage was imminent.
+By 18 December, a total of over 500 people were arrested across eight provinces for spreading misinformation.
+400 of these were arrested in Qinghai province alone.

 On 16 December, the suspect was arrested and charged with the crime of endangering public safety by dangerous means.

-Six officials were fired.
-The reason for the dismissals has not been announced.
+Six officials were fired because they "handled the incident improperly".